Tūhourangi celebrate launch of mountain bike club

 Making the world stage

-Okiwi Logan Shipgood, along with his son, made the most of the day to learn about the stories of their whenua and Shipgood was also an artist of one of the many sculptures throughout the whenua.
+Okiwi Logan Shipgood, along with his son, made the most of the day to learn about the stories of their whenua.
+Shipgood was also an artist of one of the many sculptures throughout the whenua.

-And hapū māmā Olivia Gibbons was grateful her mum Alley was there with her son to not only get fit but also bond and learn about the stories also.
+And hapū māmā Olivia Gibbons was grateful her mum Ally was there with her son, to not only get fit but also bond and learn about the stories.

 ‘Land-rich history’